TritonDataCenter/rfd/rfd/0026/README.md

 receive the 'volume create' command and to destroy the zone on 'volume rm'.
 The user-mode server must be installed in the zone and configured to export the appropriate file system.
 The Triton docker tools must support the mapping of the user's logical volume name to the zone name and share.
+The mechanism to map the customer's volume name to their zone/share is TBD.

 The placement of the NFS server zone during provisioning is a complicated decision.
 There is no requirement for dedicated hardware that is optimized as